GermanPaul12/My-Chess-Com-Games-Analyzed-and-presented-on-Streamlit/README.md

 ## Overview

 Chess is a game of strategy and tactics, and analyzing games played by skilled players can provide valuable insights into different opening strategies, tactical patterns, and endgame techniques.
-In this project, we have collected a large dataset of chess games from chess.com and performed detailed analysis on them.
+In this project, I have collected a large dataset of chess games from chess.com and performed detailed analysis on them.

 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://chesscom.streamlit.app/)